-11.1.
-At MICE events, all catering services must cease from 11pm, including bar services, and the supplying and selling of alcoholic drinks.
+- 11.1.
 Measures should be taken to prevent an excessive consumption of alcohol, since this may lead to breaking the regulations on social distancing.
-Anyone who is clearly drunk should be warned and, if necessary, escorted from the premises.

-- 11.2.
-Due to contact restriction regulations and the infection risk from the uncovered food usually provided at self-service buffets, this style of catering is not permitted (Section 6, Para.
-2, Containment Measures Ordinance).
-Self-service buffets with prepacked portions of food are permitted providing measures are taken to ensure the guests comply with the required minimum distance to one another and wear a mouth and nose covering when they are not seated at the table.
+Anyone who is clearly drunk should be warned and, if necessary, escorted from the premises. - 11.2.
+Self-service buffets are permitted providing measures are taken to ensure the guests comply with the required minimum distance to one another and wear a mask of medical standard when not seated at a table.
 When offering food and beverages, care is to be taken that groups do not form.
 In addition, the valid distancing regulations are to be observed (floor markings). - 11.3.
 To accelerate the serving of food and beverages, these are to be labelled clearly and legibly.
-Where appropriate, provision should be made for cashless payments. - 11.4.
+Where appropriate, provision should be made for cashless payments.

+- 11.4.
 To avoid the excessive density of guests and staff at a single location, decentralized serving points shall be planned and set up (the maximum number of people allowed in the catering area is to be determined in advance).
-Alternatively, food and beverages may be provided in sealed packaging and placed on the chairs/tables in the event area or via specific forms of serving (e.g., vendor's tray). - 11.5.
-Reusable dishes and cutlery as well as glasses must in principle be cleaned in high-temperature dishwashing systems (> 70°C).
-Handwashing dishes in sinks is not permitted.
+Alternatively, food and beverages may be provided in sealed packaging and placed on the chairs/tables in the event area. - 11.5.
+Where possible, dishwashers set at a temperature of 60° Celsius should be used for the rinse cycles for used glasses, cutlery and dishes.
+At lower temperature, an appropriate surface-acting agent/detergent are to be used.
+These requirements may also be met with careful cleaning using the 'two sink method' (and the use of gloves).
 During transport and storage, suitable packing must be employed to exclude the possibility of contamination. - 11.6.
-The following protective equipment is to be provided for all those working in the catering services: face masks, disposable gloves, and a higher frequency of regular hand disinfection. - 11.7.
+The following protective equipment is to be provided for all those working in the catering services: mask of medical standard, and a higher frequency of regular hand disinfection. - 11.7.
 All catering area employees must be regularly instructed on all the necessary additional hygiene measures.
 Regular handwashing and disinfection must be planned and coordinated - 11.8.
 On a needs basis, crew catering for all trades and service providers is to follow a planned staggered schedule for the available/envisaged areas.